Updated Aug. 13, 2021

 The COVID-19 pandemic has had numerous impacts in all our lives, but as obstetrical providers we are especially concerned with the effects this disease has had on the lives and care of our pregnant patients.
 We are writing to inform you of the many processes we have in place at Penn Medicine to make your birth safe and special.
 Despite the many concerns patients may have, we are confident that a hospital is the safest place to deliver a baby, and Penn Medicine has instituted several changes in how we provide care to make sure this continues to be true during the COVID-19 pandemic.

-Obstetrical providers across the health system have been working from the beginning of the epidemic to make sure that we are able to continue to provide care to our patients that is personal, based on good science, and meets the high standards we have for care at Penn.
-We have used resources provided by the U.S. Centers for Disease Control and Prevention, the American College of Obstetricians and Gynecologists, and the American Academy of Pediatrics to help inform our diagnosis and treatment protocols for COVID-19 as well as to construct processes outlined below that we think will keep you, your family members, your baby, and your providers safe from infection.
+Obstetrical providers across the health system have been working from the beginning of the pandemic to make sure that we are able to continue to provide care to our patients that is personal, based on good science, and meets the high standards we have for care at Penn.
+We have used resources provided by the U.S. Centers for Disease Control and Prevention, the American College of Obstetricians and Gynecologists, and the American Academy of Pediatrics to help inform our diagnosis and treatment protocols for COVID-19, as well as to construct processes outlined below that we think will keep you, your family members, your baby, and your providers safe from infection.

 In the outpatient setting, we have instituted the following changes to ensure safe care for all:

 - Many visits have been converted to telehealth visits in order to help patients and providers practice physical distancing.
-Any patient who needs to be seen in person will still be seen.

 - Healthcare personnel are instructed to wear a mask at all times.